lagom/lagom/docs/manual/scala/guide/production/ProductionOverview.md

 }
 ```

-This setup disables Lagom's `ConfigSessionProvider` and fallbacks to that provided in `akka-persistence-cassandra` which uses the list of endpoints listed in `contact-points`.
+This setup disables Lagom's `ConfigSessionProvider` and falls back to that provided in `akka-persistence-cassandra` which uses the list of endpoints listed in `contact-points`.

-This configuration is part of `application.conf` and therefore it will be applied in all environments (develpment and production) unless overriden.
+This configuration is part of `application.conf` and therefore it will be applied in all environments (development and production) unless overridden.
 See developer mode settings on [[overriding Cassandra setup in Dev Mode|CassandraServer#Connecting-to-a-locally-running-Cassandra-instance]] for more information on settings up Cassandra in dev mode.